UQ-PAC/BASIL/docs/il-cfg.md

         - list of incoming Calls
         - subroutine to compute the set of all outgoing calls in all contained blocks

-To maintain this superimposed graph it is neccessary to make the actual call lists private, and only allow modification of through interfaces which maintain the graph.
+To maintain this superimposed graph it is necessary to make the actual call lists private, and only allow modification of through interfaces which maintain the graph.

-Maintenence of the graph is the responsibility of the Block class: adding or removing jumps must ensure the edge
+Maintenance of the graph is the responsibility of the Block class: adding or removing jumps must ensure the edge
     references are maintained.

 Jumps: